 Slide the larger piece of fabric through the tube.

-Next, overlap the first fabric ends by 1/2″ and pin.
+Next on this how to make a knit fabric headband tutorial, overlap the first fabric ends by 1/2″ and pin.

-Then slide the smaller loop over the seam, and fold all stitching under so it can not be seen.
+Now just simply slide the smaller loop over the seam, and fold all stitching under so it can not be seen.

-It is recommended to tack down the smaller loop at the corners by hand stitching them.
+For the last step in this how to make a knit fabric headband tutorial, it is recommended to tack down the smaller loop at the corners by hand stitching them.
 This will ensure the fabric ‘knot’ stays in place over the seam during use.

 Stretchy Headband with Knot